Window Terminology Guide for Homeowners

 Obscure Glass Glass formed by running molten glass through special rollers.
 These rollers have a pattern on them causing the glass to become patterned and thus obscure.

-Operator An operating sash, panel or unit.
+Operator An operating sash, panel, or unit.

 OSM Outside Measurement.